• Skip to primary navigation

 Print Recipe Pin Recipe

-Pudina Chutney is a flavourful and aromatic chutney to serve with idli, dosa, uttapam etc..
-Mint Chutney or Pudina Chutney can be served with snacks like bajji, bonda too.
-Let’s learn Pudina Chutney Recipe with step by step pictures and video.
+Pudina Chutney is a flavorful and aromatic chutney made with mint leaves, onion, garlic, green chilies, coconut and basic spices for tempering.
+Pudina Chutney is a great side dish with idli, dosa, uttapam etc. Mint Chutney or Pudina Chutney can be served along with snacks like bajji, bonda too.

 Prep Time10 minutes mins